lreimer/k8s-fleet-capi-gitops/vcluster/README.md

-# vcluster based multi-tenant platforms on GKE
+# # Cluster API with vCluster Lab (on GCP)

 This lab will provision multi-tenant Kubernetes platforms using vcluster on GKE.
-It will also show how to provision usefulinfrastructure components as well as a demo application.

 ## Prerequisites

 Before you dive right into this experience lab, make sure your local environment is setup properly.
-Alternatively, use the preconfigured `cn-explab-shell` Docker image.

 - Modern Operating System (Windows 10, MacOS, ...) with terminal and shell
 - IDE of your personal choice (with relevant plugins installed), e.g. VS Code or IntelliJ